javaduke/mule-profiler-plugin/README.md

   | -M-Dcom.mulesoft.profiler.metrics.enabled | false | Enables metrics on the plugin.
 Collects total time and hit count of each MP |
   | -M-Dcom.mulesoft.profiler.metrics.interval | 1000 | Metrics dump interval |
   | -M-Dcom.mulesoft.profiler.ringbuffersize | 4096 | The size of the buffer of the events that needs to be dispatched to the profiler.  |

+## Instalation

+Just download the zip from the releases and drop it into the plugins directory

+## Problems

+If too many events are being dropped try increasing the ringbuffersize or try to filter the mp that are more interested.